From Freelance Developer to Building a $6M-Funded Product to SPURGE on Autopilot — Now Building Stocky Pro

 SPURGE RENTALS was born.

 Within a year, I hit my first 1,000 rental laptops.
-The monthly rental income exceeded what my US client was paying me for Tully.
+The monthly rental income exceeded what my work on Tully was paying me.
 It was decision time.
-I chose SPURGE, exited Tully gracefully, and went all-in on rentals.

 The Disaster